-Treatment includes medical options (phenoxybenzamine, phentolamine, alpha-blockers) and surgical options (open or laparoscopic adrenalectomy).
+Treatment includes medical therapy for hypertension (phenoxybenzamine, phentolamine, alpha-blockers) and surgical excision of tumor (open or laparoscopic adrenalectomy).
 For unresectable tumors, alternative approaches include chemotherapy or radiopharmaceuticals.

 Complications include hypertensive crisis, myocardial infarction, and hypotension.

 A tumor arising from catecholamine-producing chromaffin cells of the adrenal medulla that classically presents with headaches, diaphoresis, and palpitations in the setting of paroxysmal hypertension.
 Symptoms are usually episodic and tend to progress as the tumor grows.
 The majority of these tumors are benign.
 About 80% to 90% arise in the adrenal gland; the remainder being extra-adrenal in origin and most commonly found in the head and neck.
 These tumors mostly develop sporadically.
 Up to 40% of cases are a manifestation of a hereditary syndrome such as multiple endocrine neoplasia type 2 or Von Hippel-Lindau syndrome.
 The tumor was named pheochromocytoma, after its characteristic "dusky-colored tumor" appearance, by Pick in 1912.